Pramire/pramire.github.io/main/docs/centre.md

 ---
-title: Home
+title: Information center
-permalink: /centre/
+permalink: /center/

 layout: home

 hero:
-  image: /main/ohlvtwm.png
+  image: ../assets/img/hero/WVy0BOAMU9.png
   callout:
-    text: Information centre
+    text: Information center

 tagline: We're a modern, creative community.
 ---

 ## Documentation
-Our documentative chambers provide actively-maintained (non-correlative) instructions; unto our server, and many online services.
-Exemplary activites such as automated intruction, and programming, are specifically outlined within these texts.
+Read up on server procedure and policy, learn how to get around, and see how every piece fits into the puzzle.
+{: .usa-font-lead }

+Our documentation pages are our actively-maintained instructions for our server, and many online services.
+Anyone can learn about community culture, advanced in-game commands, or just how to be a smarter server member.

   <div class="usa-grid-full">
     <div class="usa-width-one-third">